 MD STARnet in the Piedmont region of North Carolina

-In September 2014 North Carolina was chosen to join the MD STARnet project.
+In September 2014 North Carolina was chosen by the CDC to join the MD STARnet project.
 The Piedmont region is the largest urban area in North Carolina, home to more than half of the state's residents, and the location for all four of the state's Muscular Dystrophy Association clinics and the Parent Project Muscular Dystrophy certified Duchenne center.

 Adding our N.C.
 Piedmont region to MD STARnet allows researchers to explore racial disparities, which is a high research priority.
 The Piedmont region will be one of the first sites with a large population of African Americans.
 Our region's rich cultural and racial diversity will provide vital information that helps healthcare providers, researchers, and African American families living with MD better understand how common MD is and how it progresses in the African American community.